Carthage moves to 3-0 with dominant win over Neosho

-The Carthage Tigers’ running game was dominant in a 71-14 win on Friday over the Neosho Wildcats, and Coach Jon Guidie gave most of the credit to the six guys pounding the trenches on the offensive line.
+The Carthage Tigers' running game was dominant in a 71-14 win over the Neosho Wildcats on Friday night, and Coach Jon Guidie gave most of the credit to the six guys pounding the trenches on the offensive line.

 “Probably credit should go to our offensive line,” Guidie said.
-“All five of them, I can name them for you because they deserve it — Gavin VanGilder, Garrett Lilienkamp, Anthony Strickland, Malachi Housh and Micah Lindsey. and I’ll throw in the tight end, Tyler Willis.
+“All five of them, I can name them for you because they deserve it — Gavin VanGilder, Garrett Liliennkamp, Anthony Strickland, Malachi Housh and Micah Lindsey.
+And I’ll throw in the tight end Tyler Willis.
 He certainly does a great job too, but I thought those guys were fantastic.
-We’ll probably go back and watch some film and find some things wrong, but I thought they did a really good job of executing.”
+We’ll probable go back and watch some film and find somethings wrong, but I thought they did a really good job of executing.”

-Neosho looked like it was going to make a game of it when the Wildcats returned the opening kickoff 60 yards to Carthage’s 24-yard line, but the Tigers’ defense stifled the threat, took the ball away on downs and the avalanche began.
+Neosho looked like it was going to make a game of it when the Wildcats returned the opening kickoff 60 yards to Carthage’s 24 yard line, but the Tigers defense stifled this threat, took the ball away on downs and the avalanche began.

 The Tigers scored on every possession of the first half, putting up 57 points by halftime while allowing the Wildcats only seven points.

-The Tigers rushing game led the way with 530 yards on the night.
-Junior running back Luke Gall rushed for 210 yards and four touchdowns on only 11 carries for a 19-yard-per-carry average.
+The Tigers rushing game led the way with 530 yards in the game.
+Junior Running Back Luke Gall rushed for 210 yards and four touchdowns on only 11 carries for a 19-yard-per-carry average.

 Neosho Head Coach Brandon Taute said he wasn't surprised to see the Tigers execute so well on both sides of the ball.

-The Tigers’ challenge next week is to put this win behind them and prepare for the biggest game of the year thus far against rival Webb City.
+Carthage’s challenge this week is to put this win behind them and prepare for the big game of the year against Route 66 arch rival Webb City.

 But Guidie said he had no doubts about his team’s readiness for the next big challenge.